devFancy/kotlin-springboot-multi-module/README.md

 ### storage:db-core

-An example submodule demonstrating integration with an H2 database using Spring Data JPA.
-It serves as a template for implementing other database or storage solutions.
+Example of integrating with an H2 database using Spring Data JPA.

+Serves as a template for connecting to other database or storage systems.

 ## Support